-Publishing a bookSteve recently released his book, Always Improving: Lessons from the samurai.
-He shares that writing his book has been a great experience for him; to acknowledge himself as an author is a big identity shift for him, and he gains support from his community and receives a lot of encouragement from the people who have read his book.
-He shares that he wrote his book for his younger self – for all project management professionals who are struggling with finding harmony between their work and personal life.
+Publishing a bookSteve recently released his book, Always Improving: Lessons from the Samurai.
+Writing this book has been a remarkable experience for Steve.
+Recognizing himself as an author represents a significant identity shift for him.
+He has received substantial support from his community and garnered encouragement from those who have read his book.

 A life-defining experience

-Steve shares that he prefers to use the term work-life harmony over work-life balance.
+Steve prefers to use the term work-life harmony over work-life balance.
 He thinks of work-life balance as a scale where people have a never-ending game of trying to balance both sides.
-On the other hand, he compares work-life harmony with music; there is a balance between them – it is about finding activities that fit together, and he thinks that’s where ikigai comes in – people connecting to their values to find harmony in their lives.
-Hence, he used the kanji wa (harmony) for his book cover; he explains that wa can also mean finding peace and acceptance of occurrences around you.
+On the other hand, he compares work-life harmony with music; there is a balance between them – it is about finding activities that fit together, and he thinks that’s where ikigai comes in: people connecting to their values to find harmony in their lives.
+Hence, he used the kanji wa (harmony) for his book cover as wa can also mean finding peace and acceptance of occurrences around you.

-The 8 virtues of the Bushido codeSteve introduces the 8 virtues of the Bushido code in his book that people can apply to in their lives: gi, yuki, jin, rei, makoto, meiyo, chuugi, and jisei; they discussed five of them in the podcast:
+The 8 virtues of the Bushido codeSteve introduces the 8 virtues of the Bushido code in his book that people can apply to in their lives: gi, yuki, jin, rei, makoto, meiyo, chuugi, and jisei.

 Using kaizen to change for the better

-Steve states that kaizen is interpreted in the Western world as continuous improvement.
-However, after spending some time studying the concept in depth, he understood that it doesn’t only apply to businesses, but can be something personal as well.
+Kaizen is interpreted in the Western world as continuous improvement.
+However, after spending some time studying the concept in depth, Steve understood that it doesn’t only apply to businesses, but can be something personal as well.
 He had his mentor, Sensei Nakao, who taught him that kaizen is all about changing for the better; sometimes people have to make a fresh start and rebuild themselves to become better and more in line with their authentic selves.

 Seven main weapons of continuous improvement

-Steve mentioned in his book the seven main weapons of continuous improvement; he explains that Taichii Ohno, who used to mentor the leaders and engineers of Toyota was the one who came up with it; Taichii believes that anyone who masters the seven tools can be ready for anything that comes their way from a business perspective.
+Steve mentioned in his book the seven main weapons of continuous improvement.
+Taichii Ohno, who used to mentor the leaders and engineers of Toyota was the one who came up with it.
+Taichii believes that anyone who masters the seven tools can be ready for anything that comes their way from a business perspective.
 The seven weapons consist of:

 Values in action